Eben60/Mendeleev.jl/docs/src/index.md

 ```

 ## Data by
-The data used for this package has been pulled up mainly from [mendeleev](https://github.com/lmmentel/mendeleev) by [Lukasz Mentel](https://github.com/lmmentel).
+The data used for this package has been pulled up mainly from the Python package [mendeleev](https://github.com/lmmentel/mendeleev) by [Lukasz Mentel](https://github.com/lmmentel).
 See [mendeleev documentation](https://mendeleev.readthedocs.io/en/stable/data.html) for the data sources.
 Some information (but no physical quantities) taken over from [PeriodicTable.jl](https://github.com/JuliaPhysics/PeriodicTable.jl), which was in turn taken mostly from [here](https://github.com/Bowserinator/Periodic-Table-JSON).

 ##  List of `ChemElement` properties: